Why Buy Physical Gold? Physical Gold Versus ETFs

 Most investors happily and safely store their bullion at home; after all, that is one of the major advantages of gold bar and coin physical ownership.
 We would advise that you take certain measures to avoid compromising the security of your investment.
 Firstly, don’t take any unnecessary risks: keep it to yourself.
 Avoid telling family, friends, and work colleagues that you have gold on the premises as you never know who's listening or who might find out.

 When you feel the time is right to sell your physical gold, realising your investment is just as simple as offloading your Gold ETF.
-There are a host of reputable gold bullion dealers in the UK and Ireland who buy and sell millions of pounds worth of gold every week.
+There are a host of reputable gold bullion dealers across Europe who buy and sell millions of pounds worth of gold every week.
 We’d advise you conduct research online and call up where you will be immediately offered a price for you bullion based on the current global gold spot price.

 Physical Gold versus Gold ETFs